The place and role of a safety plan

 In the parish the senior minister has the power to appoint and remove almost all leaders and office-holders in the congregation.
 The wardens and the parish council can consult with him as he carries out his responsibilities.

-Effectively the senior minister is locally responsible, in consultation with the wardens and the parish council, for ensuring that POIs are supervised and held accountable.
-He and his delegates must keep their eyes and ears open for any POIs.
+Effectively the senior minister is locally responsible, in consultation with the wardens and the parish council, for ensuring that POCs are supervised and held accountable.
+He and his delegates must keep their eyes and ears open for any POCs.
 They must take responsibility for ensuring that enquiries are made of the PSU and any other source if they have a concern.

 c.
 ASSESS RISK – The unacceptable risk test